obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Filters.md

 > [!released]
 >
 > - Query properties and placeholders were introduced in Tasks 4.7.0, accessible via Placeholders.
-> - Direct access to Query properties was introduced in Tasks X.Y.Z.
+> - Direct access to Query properties was introduced in Tasks 5.1.0.

 ### Expressions